amouro/farewell-oist/slides.md

 layout: fact
 ---

-# All good things must come an end
+# All good things must come to an end

 <style>
 h1 {